 We utilize a 4+1 schedule to emphasize residents’ experience in primary care.
 This allows for dedicated focus on each rotation without needing to leave service for a clinic session.
 It also improves the continuity aspect of outpatient clinic in that residents can easily schedule their patient panel for follow up visits during their clinic weeks.

-Medical students from FAU (and sometimes also visiting medical students) will be on floor teams at all three hospitals and sometimes in the ICU.
-This allows interns and residents the opportunity to practice their teaching skills and provide valuable feedback to students.
+Medical students from FAU (and sometimes visiting medical students) will be on floor teams and in the ICU.
+This allows our interns and residents the opportunity to practice their teaching skills and provide valuable feedback to students.

 ICU rotations occur at Boca Raton Regional Hospital and Bethesda Hospital East.
 Both sites are overseen by intensivist physicians 24 hours per day.
 Our residents provide direct care for these critically ill patients including performing procedures under the guidance and instruction of the intensivists.
 There are two senior residents and two interns on each ICU service.
-Additionally, residents from the Emergency Medicine Residency rotate with us in the Bethesda ICU.
+Additionally, residents from the Emergency Medicine Residency Program rotate with us in the Bethesda ICU.
 Beginning in July 2024, there will also be a Pulmonary-Critical Care fellow in the ICU during some months.

 During the three years of residency, residents will rotate through subspecialties of internal medicine to help gain the knowledge and experience needed in those fields.
-For residents focused on fellowship application, there may be opportunities to do away rotations in the field of their choice (*pending availability and depending on Covid-19).
+For residents focused on fellowship application, there may be opportunities to do away rotations in the field of their choice.

 All residents will do a rotation in Addiction Medicine as well as one in Hospice/Palliative Medicine, typically during the PGY2 year.
 Other elective rotations can be selected to suit the resident's individual interest.
-Residents can choose rotations including Allergy & Immunology, Dermatology, Radiology, Physical Medicine and Rehab, Women's Health, and Sports Medicine.
+Residents may choose rotations including Allergy & Immunology, Dermatology, Physical Medicine & Rehab, Women's Health, or Sports Medicine.
 Research rotations are available on a case-by-case basis.
-Other specific rotations may be available upon request.
+Other specific rotations may be available as well.

 Overview of 3-year Rotations